 But the philosophical difficulties with moral relativism are equally serious.
-If moral judgments are true only relative to a cultural framework, then the abolition of slavery was not a moral improvement but merely a change — the slave societies of the antebellum American South were not wrong, merely operating under different standards from those that replaced them.
+If moral judgments are true only relative to a cultural framework, then the abolition of slavery was not a moral improvement but merely a change.
 The suffragettes who argued that women deserved equal political rights were not making a true claim but merely expressing the values of their own evolving cultural niche.
 The Nuremberg trials were not genuine justice but the imposition of the victors' moral standards on the defeated.
 These conclusions strike most people as not merely counterintuitive but morally catastrophic, and the difficulty of avoiding them while maintaining normative relativism is the central challenge the position faces.

-Normative moral relativism — The philosophical claim that moral judgments are true or false only relative to a cultural framework, and that there is no culture-independent standard by which competing moral systems can be evaluated.
+Normative moral relativism is the philosophical claim that moral judgments are true or false only relative to a cultural framework, and that there is no culture-independent standard by which competing moral systems can be evaluated.
+This is the controversial position.
+It moves from the observation that cultures disagree to the conclusion that neither side is objectively right.

-Metaethical relativism — The position that there are no objective moral facts — that moral claims do not express propositions that are true or false independently of the attitudes of the groups making them.
+Metaethical relativism is the position that there are no objective moral facts at all -- that moral claims do not express propositions that are true or false independently of the attitudes of the groups making them.
+Philosophers like J.L.
+Mackie, who argued in Ethics: Inventing Right and Wrong (1977) that all moral statements are literally false because there are no moral facts for them to correspond to, represent this more radical position.

 | Type | Claim | Who Holds It | What It Entails |